 CRDV 310-7 Engineering Co-op (Half-Time) (0 units) Half-time registration covering half-time enrollment in the Walter P. Murphy Cooperative Engineering Education Program.
-Prerequisite: CRDV 301 or consent of program director.
+Prerequisites: 301 and consent of department.

-CRDV 311-1,2,3 Professional Engineering Internship (0 units) Series of courses designated for students pursuing the Business Enterprise Certificate, seeking University recognition of their internship experience, or participating in an approved internship during the regular academic year.
-Prerequisite: consent of program director.
+CRDV 311-1,2,3 Professional Engineering Internship

+(0 units) Series of courses designated for students pursuing the Business Enterprise Certificate, seeking University recognition of their internship experience, or participating in an approved internship during the regular academic year.
+Prerequisites: 301 and consent of department.

+CRDV 311-1,2,3,4,5,6-GM International Engineering Internship (0 units) Noncredit course registration for students participating in an approved engineering internship.
+Offered in partnership with the Global McCormick initiative.
+Prerequisites: 301 and consent of department.
 CRDV 311-7 Engineering Internship (Half-Time) (0 units) Half-time registration of courses designated for students pursuing the Business Enterprise Certificate, seeking University recognition of a half-time internship experience, or participating in an approved half-time internship during the regular academic year.
-Prerequisite: CRDV 301 or consent of program director.
+Prerequisite: 301 or consent of program director.
+Prerequisites: 301 and consent of department.

 CRDV 312-1,2,3 Undergraduate Engineering Projects in Service Learning (0 units) Noncredit course requiring students to engage in an engineering-related, full-time community service project under the guidance of an appropriate faculty member, agency supervisor, or mentor.
+Prerequisite: consent of department.

-CRDV 312-7 Engineering Projects in Service Learning (Half-Time) (0 units) Noncredit course requiring students to engage in an engineering-related, half-time community service project under the guidance of an appropriate faculty member, agency supervisor, or mentor.
+CRDV 312-1,2,3,4,5,6-GM International Engineering Service Learning (0 units) Noncredit course requiring students to engage in an engineering-related, full-time community service project under the guidance of an appropriate faculty member, agency supervisor, or mentor.
+Offered in partnership with the Global McCormick initiative.
+Prerequisite: consent of department.